ncsa/datawolf/datawolf-doc/doc/manual/datawolf.md

 <html>
-<title>DataWolf</title>
+<title>Data Wolf</title>
 <xmp theme="readable" style="display:none;">

-DataWolf was developed to address the need that scientific research is increasingly being done in virtual communities.
+Data Wolf was developed to address the need that scientific research is increasingly being done in virtual communities.
 These virtual communities are often larger in size and are not co-located.
 One example of these virtual communities can be seen in the hydrology community where groups of scientists have come together to look at Digital Watersheds.
 The idea of a Digital Watershed is to give the community access to an integrated view of digital data, research results and derived data.
 All this data can be stored in repositories accessible by scientists allowing them to overlay the data on top of maps to give them a better understanding of the Digital Watershed.
 Scientists can add their new data, results and models to these repositories.
 The general process of adding new models/approaches/ideas (knowledge) to the results of previous research and obtaining new scientific results would be understood as knowledge sharing and integration.
 The overall effort leading to virtual spaces is also denoted as cyberinfrastructure development.
 The US-coined term cyberinfrastructure (CI) usually refers to the integration of infrastructure technologies and has been used interchangeably with the European-coined term eScience.

-DataWolf was designed to be an integral part of a cyberinfrastructure software system with the goal of reducing the time to and from discovery.
+Data Wolf was designed to be an integral part of a cyberinfrastructure software system with the goal of reducing the time to and from discovery.
 In a typical research lifecycle, theoretical hypotheses are formulated, experiments are conducted, and publications are delivered.
 As part of the research lifecycle, one has to follow the publication trail, re-implement software and repeat experiments, customize experiments according to more general hypotheses, and deliver new publications about new discoveries.
 Reusing results, tools, and insights from one research project to the next is an integral part of scientific research.
 Currently, this process can be very time and resource consuming, as well as sometimes intractable.
 Our objective is to reduce the amount of time and resources needed to conduct new science and introduce tractability of research results.
-This objective is achieved by integrating computationally driven experiments (DataWolf) with custom delivery of experimental results (publishing results to the web) via published workflows that can be ran as small web applications or as part of a larger web application.
-DataWolf simplifies the integration of data and modeling tools to support research and enable cross disciplinary integration to produce targeted outputs that address particular engineering and educational needs.
+This objective is achieved by integrating computationally driven experiments (Data Wolf) with custom delivery of experimental results (publishing results to the web) via published workflows that can be ran as small web applications or as part of a larger web application.
+Data Wolf simplifies the integration of data and modeling tools to support research and enable cross disciplinary integration to produce targeted outputs that address particular engineering and educational needs.
 Thus, the impact of such a technological integration and development of new features lies in the fact that multiple results from research lifecycles become immediately available for interactive explorations (web publishing), linked to the experimental settings and codes (scientific workflows) and retrievable for further studies from content repositories (information sharing).

 ## Scientific Workflow